-Cooperation with Oil Spill Response
+Cooperation with Oil Spill Response LTD (OSRL)

-In October 2005, Sea Alarm embarked on a long term programme with Oil Spill Response (formerly OSRL/EARL) to further the development of global oiled wildlife response capabilities.
+In October 2005, Sea Alarm embarked on a long term programme with Oil Spill Response (OSRL) to further the development of global oiled wildlife response capabilities.
 This joint initiative has enabled both parties to benefit from each other’s expertise and experience, and has also provided essential funding for the continuation of Sea Alarm’s work.

 Support from the Maritime Industry